-The Bible is an historical document.
+The Bible purports to be an historical document.
 The Old Testament chronicles the encounters and relationships of the people who descend from a man named Abraham who came from the region of Ur, which is currently southwest Iraq.
 Many people dismiss the Old Testament, and the Bible as a whole, as religious myth, but historical and geographical references suggest there is more to the Bible than myth.

 The focus of the Old Testament is on the purported relationship of these people to their God, and most of the detail involves the relational aspect of these people to God, themselves and other people.
 In the course of this chronicle, many historical details are given.

-If the Bible were all myth, the historical details would not add up.
-Indeed, many people, including some eminent archaeologists and historians, discount the historical and archaeological value of the Bible.
+If the Bible were myth, the historical details would not add up.
+Indeed, many (if not most) modern people, including eminent archaeologists and historians, discount the historical and archaeological value of the Bible.
 Many of the historical details, however, have been borne out by historical and archaeological evidence.
 One example is King Hezekiah’s tunnel.

 First, a little background is helpful.
 After the reign of King Solomon ended in 930 BC, these descendants of Abraham, split into two nations: ten of the “tribes” formed Israel, the northern kingdom with its capital City, Samaria, and three tribes (Judah, Levi and Benjamin) formed the southern kingdom of Judah, with Jerusalem its capital.

 The northern kingdom turned completely away from God and the commandments and rituals they had been instructed to follow.
-They turned to the worship of the gods of the indigenous people that they allowed to remain in the land God told them to clear for themselves.
+They turned to the worship of the gods of the indigenous people that they allowed to remain in the land God told them to clear.
 The reign of the kings of Israel ended after Samaria was overrun and fell to the Assyrians in 722.

 Hezekiah instituted sweeping reforms, restoring the temple worship and ordering the removal of the pagan idols throughout Judah.
 Hezekiah turned the nation of Judah back to their God.
-During his years of power, Hezekiah wrote Psalms 120-134, and Proverbs 25–29 were written while he was king.
-For 14 years, Judah paid tribute to Assyria while Hezekiah was busy reforming the kingdom, restoring the temple worship and ridding the land of idols.
+During his years of power, Hezekiah wrote Psalms 120-134, and Proverbs 25–29.
+For 14 years, Judah paid tribute to Assyria while Hezekiah was busy reforming the kingdom, restoring the temple worship and ridding Jerusalem of idols.

 The city withstood the siege that followed until Sennacherib was called away to attend to an attack on Assyria launched by Egypt.
 The Assyrian army that remained around Jerusalem was struck by a plague, and 185,000 Assyrian soldiers died.
 Sennacherib was assassinated while he was away, and Judah gained its complete independence.